aliastopan/FluentOutcomes/README.md

 # FluentOutcomes

-**FluentOutcomes** is a is a lightweight .NET library to wrapper returned object while handling the potential errors that comes with it without throwing an exception and to provide a fluent and intuitive way of dealing with `if-else` statement.
+**FluentOutcomes is a lightweight .NET library to wrap a returning object while handling the potential errors that comes with it without throwing an exception and to provide a fluent and intuitive way of dealing with `if-else` statement.**

 ## NuGet Package